ErdMutter92/BleauCMS/README.md

 <h1>BleauCMS</h1>
-A blog style project of sorts, where you are able to edit pages.
-Pages are a single article with it's own menus.
-Trying to go for an old school feel of pages with links to more pages.
-Currently undergoing heavy development.
-This is just something for me to putz around with in my bordem.
+A personal project for my free time, BleauCMS is a content management system writen in php.
+More info is yet to come...

 <h2>Under Development</h2>
 Being as this is a new project, and that I am not sure what direction I want to take... everything is under development and could be completely rewritten at any time. xD
 <ul>
 <li>Currently working on fixing the mess know as my model...</li>
-<li>Then I need to fix the other mess know as my view...</li>
+<li>Then I need to rewrite the other mess know as my view...</li>
 <li>Everything...</li>
 </ul>